Marin City, California: Education

 Marin City is served by the Sausalito Marin City School District for primary grades (K-8) and the Tamalpais Union High School District for secondary grades.
-The K-8 district operates Martin Luther King, Jr. Academy (Formerly Bayside-Martin Luther King Jr. Academy), a K-8 school with preschool and middle school in Marin City and elementary school in Sausalito.
+The K-8 district operates Martin Luther King Jr. Academy (Formerly Bayside-Martin Luther King Jr. Academy), a K-8 school with preschool and middle school in Marin City and elementary school in Sausalito.

 There was formerly Willow Creek Academy, a public charter school in Sausalito which is affiliated with the district.
 As of 2016 about 150 students in Marin City attended Willow Creek, while Bayside King had a total student enrollment of 143.
 As of the 2018–2019 school year Willow Creek Academy has 407 students enrolled.
 Being that Willow Creek is a charter school they welcome anyone who lives in California, although most of the students live within the school district, which is Sausalito and Marin City and other communities in Marin County.
 Several parents outside of the county also found that Willow Creek was a good fit for their children, most of them being from Fairfield and Vallejo.

 In previous eras Grades K-6 were allowed to attended either Bayside Elementary School in Sausalito or Willow Creek Academy (a public charter school), both in Sausalito.
 Grades 7–8 attended Martin Luther King Jr. Academy in Marin City, or Willow Creek Academy.
 Residents may attend Willow Creek Academy, a K-8 school in Sausalito.
 Beginning in the fall of 2013, Bayside was scheduled to close, with Willow Creek taking the former Bayside campus, making MLK a K-8.
 The consolidation of Bayside into MLK will be in effect in the fall of 2013.
 In 2014 Bayside moved to Marin City joining MLK, now being known as Bayside MLK Academy.
 During this time they had no stable principal and not enough teachers for each class.
 As of now the principal of the school is David Finnane.
 The new motto of the school is "Panther Pride".
 Pride standing for, Pride, Respect, Integrity, Determination, Excellence.
 In 2021 Willow Creek consolidated into the Martin Luther King School in Marin City.

-Students in grades 9–12 attend Tamalpais High School in Mill Valley and Redwood High School.
+Students in grades 9–12 attend Tamalpais High School in Mill Valley, of the Tamalpais Union High School District.

 Marin City is served by the Marin City Library, a branch of the Marin County Free Library that is within the Gateway Shopping Center.